-B.3 RISK MANAGEMENT SYSTEM
+B.3 Risk Management System

-The Risk Management System (the "RMS") is underpinned by the core risk management policies according to the requirements of the Solvency II Directive, namely, but not limited to: Risk Management policy, underwriting and reserving, investment, liquidity , operational, ORSA, reinsurance and other risk mitigation techniques.
+The Risk Management System (the "RMS") is underpinned by the core risk management policies according to the requirements of the Solvency II Directive, namely, but not limited to: Risk Management policy, Risk Appetite Statement, Risk Management Framework, Underwriting and Reserving policy, Investment Risk Management policy, Liquidity Risk Management policy, Operational Risk policy, ORSA, Reinsurance and Other Risk Mitigation Techniques policy.
 The policies are reviewed, and revised if necessary, at least on a yearly basis by the Board.

 The Company has implemented a Risk Management Policy that defines the guidelines for the Company's approach to Risk Management.
 The Company has a simplistic operating environment with close collaboration between all stakeholders involved in the activities of the Company, and periodical meetings among management such as the SMGF.
-Such a close risk environment facilitates - an early identification of risks, allowing it to address and manage risks in a timely manner.
+Such a close risk environment facilitates an early identification of risks, allowing it to address and manage risks in a timely manner.